Bootle, Cumbria

-Bootle (oo as in boot) is a village and civil parish in the Borough of Copeland in Cumbria, England.
+Bootle (oo as in boot) is a village and civil parish in the Cumberland district in Cumbria, England.
 The parish had a population of 745 in the 2001 census, decreasing slightly to 742 at the 2011 census.
 Historically in Cumberland, the village is in the Lake District National Park, and is close to the Irish Sea coast.
 Near to Bootle is the Eskmeals Firing Range, which was a large employer but in the mid to late 1990s reduced the workforce.
 Also within the parish is Hycemoor, a hamlet situated 1.2 mi north-west of Bootle, where Bootle railway station is located.